-Minimum residence is one year of full-time study.
 Students may be admitted to the Ph.D. program on a part-time basis, but these arrangements usually require that the students appear on campus during certain periods of the normal working day.
-Full-time study entails 12 or more graduate credit hours per semester for those students entering without prior graduate study or fewer than 24 graduate credit hours, and nine or more graduate credit hours per semester for those students entering with more than 24 graduate credit hours or with advanced standing provided by prior graduate work.
+Full-time study entails 12 or more graduate credit hours per semester for those students entering without prior graduate study or fewer than 24 graduate credit hours.
+For those students entering with more than 24 graduate credit hours or with advanced standing provided by prior graduate work, study entails nine graduate credit hours per semester.
 Since a graduate traineeship is considered part of the academic program, credit hours will be given for teaching or research assistantships as well as supervised teaching.
 Under specific conditions credit may be given for individual research work outside formal courses but under the supervision of faculty members.

 Course requirements for a Ph.D. in sociology include five designated courses, two in sociological theory and three in statistics and methods.
 Of an additional nine required courses, one must be taken in introduction to global sociology and another, which must provide additional methodological training, can be chosen by the student from a variety of suitable offerings specified by the department.
 Three of the remaining eight required courses may be taken outside the department, upon written approval from the department’s graduate committee.
 These three courses must be completed with at least a B average.